alexravi/Montra/README.md

 # Montra

 Montra is a simple and lightweight note-taking application built with Flutter.
-It allows users to create, read, update, and delete notes.
+It allows users to track the transictions.
 This project aims to provide a minimalistic and efficient solution for organizing and managing personal notes.

 ## Features